NasoohOlabi/meScheduler/README.md

 # meScheduler
-A School Scheduler and my first react app. trying to implement non-direct approach to support big schcool with more than 4 classes
+A School Scheduler and my first react app. trying to implement non-direct approach to support big school with more than 4 classes

 ## description ##
 Well it's a mess right now the test case is hard-coded and I'm trying to solve it in a non-direct (recursively).